thatosmk/thatosmk/README.md

+## Welcome to my GitHub page!

 My name is Thato Semoko.
-Welcome to my GitHub page!
-Here are highlights of my recent projects.
+Kindly see my profile here.

 :wave: -  I'm a Ruby and Rails developer building things for the community.